Professor James Gladstone Cornell (1904-1991)

 16. Miscellaneous newspaper and magazine articles on education, French language and literature, publishing etc. 1968-79.
 8 items.

 17. Miscellaneous.
 1925-67 and undated.

 Including: Letter of Lorna - to Nell Martin [Mrs Helen Cornell], May 1925; "Euphemia Muggins" to Professor Cornell on the setting of Racine for second year students, July (1947)?; Invitation to the wedding of François Solente and Françoise Schaffhauser, 1964; Catalogue of exhibition of paintings by Bessie Davidson, 1967, with typescript translation of a letter about Davidson by G. Besnard, 6 May 1967; extensive notes on The staging of the Jeu de St. Nicolas by (F.W.
 Manhall)?; postcards and reproductions of works of art associated with France and French literature; translation of Adam - a play from the Anglo-Norman by John W. Doyle.

 18. Reprints of articles by others, including former students.
 1930-89. items.
 See separate listing.

 19. Portrait (in pastels) of Professor Cornell by Ingrid Erns, 1963.
-Also photograph of Cornell in his study at the University of Adelaide in 1941, donated by his daughter Tina Cornell on 2011.
+Photograph of Cornell in his study at the University of Adelaide in 1941, donated by his daughter Tina Cornell on 2011.

-A bust of Professor Cornell by John Dowie is housed with the Cornell Collection.
+A bust of Professor Cornell by John Dowie is also housed with the Cornell Collection.